Accelerating Quantum Eigensolver Algorithms With Machine Learning: Background

 \paragraph{Machine Learning. } ML, a branch of artificial intelligence (AI), aims to learn from data and generalise models via statistical algorithms (e.g. random forest or linear regression) to identify patterns and make predictions and decisions on new, unseen data.
 The process typically involves several main phases: data collection, data pre-processing (including data augmentation and mining), model training, and model prediction (or deployment).

 In this work: Data consists of Hamiltonians, parameters and the lowest energy levels.
-We collect data from smaller quantum systems (e.g. 2-qubit, 4-qubit) to build a model for larger systems (20-qubit and above).
+We collect data from smaller quantum systems (16 qubits and below) to build a model for larger systems (20 qubits and above).
 Data is gathered from online sources or computed via simulations or classical algorithms.
 The data is then processed and augmented to ensure compatibility with machine learning models, aiming to keep relevant features of the physical system for training.
 We discuss our choices with respect to data collection, augmentation, and model prediction in \sectref{sec:preml}.

 \paragraph{Gradient Boosting. } The Gradient Boosting technique \cite{friedman2001greedy} is a supervised learning method suitable for regression and classification.
+Supervised machine learning utilises labelled data to train predictive models \cite{kotsiantis2007supervised}.

-It efficiently handles large amounts of data, real numbers, and datasets with many features, as is the case here when representing the Hamiltonian in our dataset, which even with aggressive approximation may result in large data instances.
+Gradient boosting efficiently handles large amounts of data, real numbers, and datasets with many features, as is the case here when representing the Hamiltonian in our dataset, which, even with aggressive approximation, may result in large data instances.
 The resultant prediction model allows prediction with large datasets with high precision, avoiding flat predictions caused by scaling issues or oversimplified predictions due to insufficient data relative to the number of features.

 \paragraph{XGBoost Library. } We employ XGBoost (eXtreme Gradient Boosting), an open-source Python library of the Gradient Boosting framework \cite{xgboost}, as a regressor to predict a response variable, in our case, the lowest energy level of the quantum system (the Hamiltonian).
 The input features for our model include the Hamiltonian, the number of qubits, and a set of hyperparameters.